marievozanne/STAT244NF/about.md

 **Religious accommodations**

 In support of our religiously diverse student population, students may miss a class, obtain an extension on an assignment, or reschedule an exam if there is a conflict with a religious high holiday or observance.
-Students should **notify me at the beginning of the module if a religious observance will require special accommodation**.
+Students should **notify me at the beginning of the semester if a religious observance will require special accommodation**.

 **Audio/Visual Recording Policy**